Hello! Who are you and what business did you start?

 How are you doing today and what does the future look like?

-- Return on ad spend is 9x.
+- Return on ad spend is at 7X.

 Through starting the business, have you learned anything particularly helpful or advantageous?

 Always be selling!
 Maintaining a full pipeline of prospects/deals is extremely critical to the growth of your business.
-Clients will leave unexpectedly, so you don’t want to get put in a tough spot if 50% of your clients leave you in the same month and you don’t have any new deals in the works.
+Clients WILL leave unexpectedly, so you don’t want to get put in a tough spot if 50% of your clients leave you in the same month and you don’t have any new deals in the works.

 What platform/tools do you use for your business?